wikimedia/eventmetrics/README.md

 After cloning the repository:

-1. Create a local database called e.g. `grantmetrics`.
+1. Create a local database called e.g. `eventmetrics`.
 2. Run `composer install` (this will prompt for some configuration values):
    * Fill out your local database credentials according to your local configuration;
      those for `database.replica.user` and `database.replica.password` can be found in